guanqun-yang/wordpress/_posts/2023-09-07-reading-notes-wilds-a-benchmark-of-in-the-wild-distribution-shifts.md

     The test distribution is a **subpopulation** of the training distributions.
 For example, degraded facial recognition accuracy on the underrepresented demographic groups ([3] and [4]).

-The dataset includes regular and medical image, graph, and text datasets; there are 3 out of 10 are text datasets, where the less familiar Py150 is a code completion dataset.
+The dataset includes regular and medical image, graph, and text datasets; 3 out of 10 are text datasets, where the less familiar Py150 is a code completion dataset.
 Note that the authors fail to cleanly define why there are subpopulation shifts for Amazon Reviews and Py150 datasets as the authors acknowledge below:

 > However, it is not always possible to cleanly define a problem as one or the other; for example, a test domain might be present in the training set but at a very low frequency.